About Me

 • Hiking: If I am not in the lab I am on a hike, this world is just too big and beautiful to look at pictures of it.

 • Fitness: Staying active through lifting, very good for the brain on an early morning.
+Cant do research in a place called the Human-Empowering Robotics and Control Lab and not be an empowered human!

 • Gaming: Playing strategy and simulation games to relax.
 Ends up being not so relaxing.